Boytobeaman/palletboxsale.com/wp-content/plugins/easy-wp-smtp/readme.txt

 == Changelog ==

+= 1.3.8 =
+* Set reasonable timeout for SMTP server connection attempt.
+This prevents admin area from being locked up for too long if your SMTP server refuses connections.
+* Added spinner to indicate that test email is being sent.
+* "Send Test Email" button is now disabled if there are unsaved settings changes.
+* Minor settings page adjustments.

+= 1.3.7 =
+* Renamed SSL and TLS to what they actually are.

+= 1.3.6 =
+* SMTP Username and SMTP Host fields are no longer multiplying slashes (thanks to jstepak for reporting).
+* Added option to encrypt password using AES-256 encryption.
+This requires PHP 5.3+ and OpenSSL PHP extension to be enabled on the server.
+* Added clear message to indicate if test email was successfully sent or not.
+Now you don't have to figure this out from debug log :-)
+* Disabled browser autocomplete for username and password fields to prevent them from being replaced by WP login credentials (if those were saved in browser).
+* Removed duplicate items IDs from settings page to comply with HTML standards.

 = 1.3.5 =
 * Added configurable option to force replace From Name.
 The plugin was force-replacing it regardless before, now you can configure this (thanks to daymobrew).